 This policy outlines the requirements for fitness for duty and applies to all employees , regardless of classification or full- or part-time status.

-Employees are expected to be fit for duty while in active work status and capable of performing their jobs alertly and safely.
+The College expects all employees to be fit for duty while in active work status and capable of performing their jobs alertly and safely.

-College employees are responsible for ensuring that they are capable of performing their job duties safely and effectively.
+- College employees are responsible for ensuring that they are capable of performing their job duties safely and effectively.

 - If a supervisor observes an employee who appears unfit to perform their assigned responsibilities, the supervisor must take appropriate steps to ensure that the safety of the employee and of others in the workplace is not jeopardized.
-This may include addressing the concern directly with the employee, and coordinating with the Office of Human Resources if removing the employee from the workplace is required.
+This may include addressing the concern directly with the employee and coordinating with the Office of Human Resources if removing the employee from the workplace is required.

 - When feasible, the supervisor is also responsible for coordinating reasonable modifications to the employee’s job assignments to enable the employee to perform their work pending resolution of the medical concern.

 - If a supervisor observes a pattern indicating possible abuse of sick leave, the supervisor may direct the employee to provide verification from a licensed healthcare provider that the sick leave is appropriate and justified.

-Abuse Of Sick Leave
+D. Abuse Of Sick Leave

-The President, through the Executive Director for Human Resources and the Office of Human Resources (OHR), shall be responsible for enforcing Human Resources procedures and policies.
-OHR shall work with the different departments and offices to comply with this policy and develop procedures that will enforce this policy regarding awareness, prevention, and remediation.
+The President, through the Vice President for Strategy and Organizational Effectiveness, the Director of Human Resources and the Office of Human Resources, shall be responsible for enforcing Human Resources procedures and policies.
+The Office of Human Resources shall work with the different departments and offices to comply with this policy and to develop procedures that will enforce this policy regarding awareness, prevention, and remediation.

-Revised and SFCC Governing Board Approved: 1/20/15
+Revised and Governing Board approved: 1/20/2015